UniDU: Towards A Unified Generative Dialogue Understanding Framework

 For dialogue state tracking tasks, the classification methods always achieve better performance than generative methods.
-However, under UniDU framework, we also formulate DST as slot-wise value generation task similar to slot filling task.
-The DST task formats are shown as below:
+However, under the UniDU framework, we also formulate DST as a slot-wise value generation task similar to the slot filling task.
+The DST task formats are shown below:

 where the output of the original DST model is the distribution of all the candidate values of the slot.
-The input and output of DST task under UniDU can be formalized as:
+The input and output of the DST task under UniDU can be formalized as follows:

 where $(H_n,U_n)$ is dialogue context.
-If slot $s$ of domain $d$ is not in the dialogue state, its value is ``not mentioned'', which is negative sample.
-Note that different utterances are separated by special token ``[T]'' in the input.
-At training process, the ratio of negative and positive samples is also set below 2:1.
+If slot $s$ of the domain $d$ is not in the dialogue state, its value is ``not mentioned'', which is a negative sample.
+Note that different utterances are separated by the special token ``[T]'' in the input.
+During the training process, the ratio of negative and positive samples is also set below 2:1.